minio/docs/source/administration/object-management/data-compression.rst

 To enable data compression, use :mc-cmd:`mc admin config set` to toggle the :mc-conf:`compression` key :mc-conf:`~compression.enable` option to ``on``.

-The following enables compresson for new objects of the default types:
+The following enables compression for new objects of the default types:

 .. code-block:: shell
    :class: copyable